- 1. How to Pick the Right Winter Camping Tent

 These are the tents that resemble an Indian tipi.
 They are tall and pointy which can be a bit more comfortable.
 On the other hand, additional material also adds weight.
-On the outside, the steeper angle sheds snow really well, but the extra height catches more wind which can make the tent unstable.
+On the outside, the steeper angle tends to shed snow really well, but the extra height catches more wind which can make the tent unstable.

 The big downside to a pyramid tent is that sometimes they're made without a floor.
 So, if you choose a pyramid tent, you're going to need extra ground cover to keep warm.
 Tents like these tend to be lighter both in weight and in cost.

-No matter which tent you decide to pick, you’ll need to know how to keep it warm!
+No matter which tent you decide to pick, you'll need to know how to stay warm!

 How to Keep Your Tent Warm when Camping in Winter